 Everyone knows about the attention span of humans reducing to 8 seconds – it’s a stat that’s been going around for years now.
 Luckily, Grovo has completely focussed on short, bite-sized chunks of learning and has over 2000 customizable built-in lessons as well as the option to create your own.

-It is a simple training tool that employees can use to complete the tasks at their own pace, at their own time which fits right into their daily routine.
+It is a simple online training tool that employees can use to complete the tasks at their own pace, at their own time which fits right into their daily routine.
 You can enhance your live training sessions with Grovo’s video training library that new hires or your employees can refer back to whenever they need.

-With Axonify, a microlearning platform, you can create your training content as small chunks of information which takes only a minute or two to complete.
+With Axonify, a microlearning training platform, you can create your training content as small chunks of information which takes only a minute or two to complete.
 Axonify offers a personalized and adaptive learning experience that can help you create more engaging training content.
 With the continuous learning approach that such platforms adopt, you can build, sustain, and measure employee knowledge.